CameronG7/code-quiz-module4/README.md

 ## Description
 This project contains the 4th homework which is to create a coding quiz.
-In this homework I, from scratch using bootstrap, jquery and my own knowledge, created a quiz that cycles through quesC
+In this homework I, from scratch using bootstrap, jquery and my own knowledge, created a quiz that cycles through questions while dynamically changing html, and saves the users score in a leaderboard.

 ## Installation